noblereign/GX-Mods-Extension/README.md

 # Privacy Policy
  **GXM does not collect any data.**

  Some things might be read, like the URL or the state of downloads, or browsing activity, but *all of that information is* ***NEVER*** *sent over the Internet*.
-It's only used so the music can react to events.
+It's only used internally, by the extension, so the music can react to events.

  **If you enable "Mute while shopping", [a list of shopping websites](https://cdn.jsdelivr.net/gh/corbindavenport/shop-list/list.txt) will be downloaded from jsdelivr.**